FAQ: Edit metadata

 The section after the second

 --- controls what goes in the main panel on your ontology page.
-You should include at least a one paragarph description here.
+You should include at least a one paragraph description here.
 You are free to put more detail, and you can use a mixture of HTML and Markdown formatting.
 You can even put images in here.
+You should not put citations, funding statements, or other information that is possible to include in the structured data.

-For example, here is the ENVO freeform markdown section
+For example, here is the AMPHX freeform markdown section

 Pull Request Pipeline

-- An automated Travis job will run to validate your changes
+- An automated GitHub Actions job will run to validate your changes

 - An OBO administrator will evaluate your PR.
-If it failed the travis check, it will not be accepted
+If it failed the checks, it will not be accepted

 - If the the OBO admin rejects it they will provide feedback in the comment form which you can use to make further edits

 - More likely, the change will be accepted by the OBO admin.
-They will click “merge” and the changes will be visible in a few seconds.
+They will click “squash and merge”.

 Pull Request Tutorial